Multimodal Fusion Network for Micro-displacement Measurement via Michelson Interferometer: Methods

-Prior to fitting, each image undergoes preprocessing: \begin{itemize} \item Images are downsampled to 75\% of their original size using bilinear interpolation to accelerate computation. \item A small Gaussian blur ($\sigma = 0.5$ pixels) is applied to suppress high-frequency noise. \item Pixel intensities are normalized to the range $[0, 1]$. \end{itemize} $m$ is used to compute displacement.According to the principle of Michelson interferometry, the change in displacement $\Delta L$ between consecutive frames relates to the phase change $\Delta m$ by
+\begin{enumerate} \item \textbf{Global search.} A differential evolution (DE) algorithm is used for robust global optimization over the parameter space.
+The initial population is generated using a Sobol \cite{sobol1967distribution} low-discrepancy sequence to ensure uniform coverage and avoid premature convergence. \item \textbf{Local refinement.} The best solution from DE is refined using gradient-based optimizers (L-BFGS-B \cite{zhu1997algorithm}) to achieve high-precision convergence. \end{enumerate} Prior to fitting, each image undergoes preprocessing: \begin{itemize} \item Images are downsampled to 75\% of their original size using bilinear interpolation to accelerate computation. \item A small Gaussian blur ($\sigma = 0.5$ pixels) is applied to suppress high-frequency noise. \item Pixel intensities are normalized to the range $[0, 1]$. \end{itemize} $m$ is used to compute displacement.
+According to the principle of Michelson interferometry, the change in displacement $\Delta L$ between consecutive frames relates to the phase change $\Delta m$ by

-However, it is worth noting that the above fitting can only yield the fractional part of m.
-Only under limited precision—specifically, when the change in m between consecutive frames is small—can a sudden drop in an otherwise increasing m sequence (or a sudden rise in an otherwise decreasing sequence) be corrected by manually adding 1 (or subtracting 1) to the subsequent m values.To mitigate the effects of noise, the current method employs a rule: if an anomalous jump in \(|\Delta m |\)exceeds 0.3, the integer order is corrected by \(\pm\)1.
+where $n$ represents the integer component of the fringe variation and $\kappa$ represents the fractional component.
+For conventional iterative fitting methods(e.g.,HAA), the fractional component $\alpha$ can usually be determined with relatively high accuracy, whereas estimating the integer component $n$ remains more challenging.
+In the following sections, we introduce the proposed model(multimodal fusion network) and describe how it simultaneously estimates these two components.